rackerlabs/repose/repose-aggregator/tests/release-verification/README.md

 | release-version | local                  | The version of Repose to set up in the environment. |

-The release-version property should either match a release tag in the Repose repository, or be one of {local, latest}.
+The release-version property should either match a release tag in the Repose repository, or be one of {local, current}.
 A value of "local" will build the project locally and set up the built artifacts.
 A value of "current" will set up the latest published release.